-The second pillar is Reading Success in Schools and in our District Literacy Plan we reference the student literacy goals contained in the Achievement Contract (Goal #1, Objectives 1 and 2).
+The second pillar is Reading Success in Schools and in our District Literacy Plan we reference the student literacy goals contained in the Achievement Contract (Goal #1, Objectives 1 and 2), with the third pillar being Reading Success for Adults.
 For the purposes of K-12, we have incorporated the fourth pillar Reading Success for Aboriginal People into the broader Reading Success in Schools goal.
 There is a Performance Target to establish baseline data regarding the number of Aboriginal students who are achieving at grade level.